Randall executes a unique multi-level Marketing campaign to help sell your house, condominium, townhouse, or loft fast for the best price.

 - Advertise your property locally, nationally, and internationally.

-- Develop professional brochures and marketing materials.
+- Develop professional marketing materials.

 - Are easily accessible and responsive.

 - Network with other agents who can help sell your property.

 - Possess the fortitude and savviness to negotiate a solid contract and close the transaction.

 - For how long have you been selling real estate?